 Choose the product options first

-Second, our burger must be made with a special ground mix of four different cuts of beef and the patties need to be cooked the right way.
+Second, the burger must be made with a special ground mix of four different cuts of beef and the patties need to be cooked the right way.
 I tested many combinations of meat until I landed on a flavorful blend of chuck, brisket, skirt steak, and short ribs.
 If you don't have a meat grinder at home, you can have your butcher grind these for you.
 At the restaurant, the ground beef blend is formed into 1/4-pound pucks that are smashed onto the grill with a metal press.
 Grab a strong spatula and heat up a heavy skillet.

 And third, you'll need some soft buttered-and-toasted potato buns to hold it all together.
 Shake Shack uses Martin's rolls which are not cut all the way through, allowing the buns to be hinged open for loading.
 If you can’t find Martin’s, any soft potato rolls will do.